Learning Objectives Self-Check

 Finally, Engelman addresses the fraught relationship between economic prosperity and sustainability, and the difficulty in satisfying both present and future needs.
 Ridding the world of abject poverty is at the forefront of sustainability goals, and is addressed in future lessons.
 But unfortunately economic growth and sustainability - particularly environmental sustainability - are often at odds.
 For example, increasing access to fossil fuels generally helps facilitate improving economic conditions, but causes unsustainabile emissions.
 Even current and future sustainability can be at odds, e.g. when Engelman notes that: "Safe water may be reaching more people, but potentially at the expense of maintaining stable supplies of renewable freshwater in rivers or underground aquifers for future generations."

 This all indicates the importance of systems thinking.
 There is a lot of literature about systems thinking, and it does not have a single definition.
 (If only the world of sustainability were so simple!)
-It can be thought of as analyzing the world around us as a collection of interrelated systems, and not considering phenomena as isolated and unrelated to other phenomena.
+It can be thought of as analyzing the world around us as a collection of interrelated systems, and considering phenomena as related to other phenomena.
 In other words, systems thinking requires consideration of connections.
 There is an old saying that "the biggest cause of problems is solutions," which is important to keep in mind when analyzing sustainability issues.
 Examples of unintended (sustainability) consequences abound.
 For example:

 - The so-called Green Revolution instuted in Pakistan and India in the 1960's and 1970's probably saved millions, or even hundreds of millions of lives, but has also contributed to soil loss, debt, and farmer suicides due to the unsustainable farming practices it uses.